stonerlab/PIQSD-SingleSpinBz/README.md

 This repository contains source code which implements a path integral approach to calculate the thermodynamics of quantum spin in a constant magnetic field along the z-direction.
 It contains functions for analytic solutions and a numerical approach based on atomistic spin dynamics.

+The preprint this code corresponds to is https://arxiv.org/abs/2303.00602

 ## Authors

 Thomas Nussle, *School of Physics and Astronomy, University of Leeds, Leeds, LS2 9JT, United Kingdom*, http://orcid.org/0000-0001-9783-4287